biostatsPMH/swimplot/README.md

 ### Swimmer plot that includes AE event status by course cycle

-Uses addendum fake study data.
+Uses addendum simulated study data.
 The below swimmer plot stratifies by sex, but all participants are female.

 The *width*, *height* and *scale* parameters in ggsave() can be modified